-PM 6: Number and percent of persons reviewed with documented presentation of available service options and freedom of choice providers.
-N: Number of persons reviewed with documented presentation of available service options and freedom of choice providers.
-D: Total number of PSSs reviewed.
+PM 6: Number and percent of persons' reviewed with documented presentation of available service options and freedom of choice of providers.
+N: Number of persons' reviewed with documented presentation of available service options and freedom of choice of providers.
+D: Total number of PSS reviewed.